 April–June and September–October offer the best weather with fewer tourists.

-From ancient castles and cobblestone streets to vineyards and canyons, Berat blends history, culture, and natural beauty.
-Use this 2025 guide to the best things to do in Berat to plan an unforgettable trip.
+From its majestic castle and historic quarters to its vineyards and spectacular canyons, Berat is a destination that harmoniously blends history, culture, and nature.
+This 2026 guide to the best things to do in Berat is the perfect starting point to plan a complete and unforgettable trip to one of Albania’s most iconic cities.